JonathanReeve/data-ethics-literature-review/paper/jices-paper.md

 # Methods

 We begin with syllabi crowdsourced from Fiesler et al.’s study, which collects roughly three hundred syllabi in tech ethics [@fiesler_tech_2019].
 We then augmented this with syllabi gathered from the Open Syllabus Project [@nowogrodzki2016mining], the AI Ethics Workshop [@ai_ethics], and elsewhere.
 These syllabi we then downloaded, mined for their assigned texts, using a partially automated method, and added to our graph database.
 We note that the syllabi from these sources are largely self-selected or curated, and represent only a subset of the field.
 Therefore, we cannot claim to represent the field as a whole, or even a random sample of it.
+While projects such as the Open Syllabus Project are are breadth-first, with ambitions to parse all syllabi on the Internet, ours is depth-first, exploring many facets of a single field.

 Since the RDF technology we use prefers universal reference identifiers (URIs), we attempt to resolve our data to stable identifiers, wherever possible, using new data from a number of public databases.
 We resolve scholarly papers to digital object identifiers (DOIs), using metadata APIs such as those of [CrossRef](https://www.crossref.org/) and [Semantic Scholar](https://www.semanticscholar.org/), which we also use to enhance our available bibliographic metadata.
 We resolve books to stable identifiers by querying the [Google Books](https://books.google.com/) and [Open Library](https://openlibrary.org/) APIs.
 We resolve researchers and writers to their [ORCIDs](https://orcid.org/), where possible.
 Finally, we resolve university names to their websites and Wikidata entries.